dkfz-unite/unite-feed-specimens/Docs/api-models-xenograft.md

 # Xenograft Data Model
-Includes xenograft and xenograft interventions data.
+Includes xenograft and all basic [specimen](./api-models-specimen.md) information.

-_At least one field has to be set_

 **`mouse_strain`** - Strain of the mice used in xenograft model.
 - Type: _String_